hussaino03/track-investments/README.md

 ✅ Add more metrics to the report.

-Connect the DB to use the investment data from the user fields.
+✅ Connect the DB to use the investment data from the user fields.

+✅ Add a returning user option to fetch the user report from the database and allow them to modify it if needed.

 ## Third Phase